DaedalicEntertainment/qt-coding-conventions/README.md

 1.1. __DO__ use PascalCase for namespace names.

-1.2.
-Wrap all code in a matching namespace, e.g. with the name of the application or library.
+1.2. __DO__ wrap all code in a matching namespace, e.g. with the name of the application or library.

-1.3.
-Avoid namespace pollution by only using specific types, never whole namespaces.
+1.3. __AVOID__ namespace pollution by only using specific types, never whole namespaces.

-      // Right
+      // Right:
       using Daedalic::AboutModel;

-      // Wrong
-      using namespace Daedalic;
+      // Wrong: Might clash with other symbols imported from different namespaces. using namespace Daedalic;

 ## 2. Files

-2.1.
-File names should be all lower-case, without any other symbols, as suggested by QtCreator.
+2.1. __DO__ use all lower-case file names, without any other symbols, as suggested by QtCreator.

-2.2.
-Header files should adhere to the following structure:
+2.2. __DO__ write header files with the following structure:

 * `#pragma once`
 * `#includes`
 * forward declarations
 * type definition

-2.3.
-Class definitions should adhere to the following structure:
+2.3. __DO__ define classes with the following structure:

 * `Q_OBJECT` macro if the class inherits from `QObject`
 * constructors